Manufacturing in Mexico

 #9.
 Socially responsible manufacturing.
 Mexican environmental and labor laws very much reflect the values of US and Canadian consumers.
 Companies that source parts and components from Mexico are far less likely to be singled out for unethical business practices than companies that source parts from China, for example.

 #10.
 Everybody’s doing it!
-Last but not least, hundreds of Fortune 1000 companies have opened (or are building) manufacturing operations in Mexico in the last decade.
+Nearshoring is great.
+In fact, hundreds of Fortune 1000 companies have opened (or are building) manufacturing operations in Mexico in the last decade.
 The reason?
 All of the above.
+To learn more about us and why you should manufacture Mexico, click here to download our quick guide to contract manufacturing.